 Course Accessibility

-Accessible Course Best Practices
+Blackboard Accessibility Best Practices

 Use general best practices to create course content to ensure your students have an accessible experience in your Blackboard course.

-Get Started with Accessible Course Content
+Get Started Creating Accessible Course Content

+Faculty and instructors can get started by copying their previous course content or creating new course content.
 Completing the steps on this page early allows you to remediate accessibility issues more efficiently, saving time and effort down the road.
 When these steps aren’t done, the work of fixing inaccessible content could fall under a tight deadline.

 Use previous course content